evkx/evkx.github.io/content/models/_index.md

 Mercedes has 7 models with total 24 variants.
 [Read all about them](mercedes/)

+## Nio

+Nio Inc  is a Chinese multinational automobile manufacturer headquartered in Shanghai, specializing in designing and developing electric vehicles.
+The company develops battery-swapping stations for its vehicles, as an alternative to conventional charging stations.

+Nio has 4 models with total 4 variants.
+[Read all about them](nio/)

 ## Nissan

 Nissan Motor Co.
 Ltd. often shortened to Nissan, is a Japanese multinational automobile manufacturer headquartered in Nishi-ku, Yokohama, Japan.
 The company sells its vehicles under the Nissan and Infiniti brands.